Modular Homes Today

 Modular Myths

-It is confusing out there for new home buyers and even experienced veterans of the construction industry.
+It is confusing out there for new homebuyers and even experienced veterans of the construction industry.
 Modular construction is relatively new.
 It is also confusing because modular manufacturers will say only good things and then there are others that will only say bad things.
 To make it even more confusing, some mobile home manufacturers try to market their product as "the more attractive modular home."
 This has led to common myths, which can confuse consumers.
-ModularToday is here to help clarify these myths about modular homes and help you make a good educated decision for your personal situation.
+ModularToday is here to help clarify these myths about modular homes and help you make a solid, educated decision for your personal situation.
 Enjoy and happy home hunting.

 MYTH: Modular homes cost almost no money

-FACT: Yes, modular homes are built stronger than traditional stick built homes but they also experience alot more initial wear and tear.
+FACT: Yes, modular homes are built stronger than traditional stick built homes, but they also experience more initial wear and tear.
 Each module is shipped on the back of a truck that bounces as it drives along the highway.
 To ensure a quality home, modular manufacturers will use more screws (instead of nails) and also add glue to joints to increase their strength.
 Modular homes are generally built stronger than typical stick built homes, but traditional stick built homes also don't endure a long trip.
 It is hard to prove that a modular home is still stronger after it endures its road trip.
 But it is easy to see that modular homes are as strong as traditional homes.

 MYTH: Modular buildings are difficult to finance